Exploring The Abandoned Pennsylvania Turnpike

 Approaching the snow-covered western portal of Rays Hill Tunnel along the Abandoned PA Turnpike.

-The starkness of the snow-covered landscape adds an even more apocalyptic vibe to the trail.
+The starkness of the snow-covered landscape adds an even more post-apocalyptic vibe to the trail.

 Snow at the mouth of Rays Hill Tunnel along the Abandoned Pennsylvania Turnpike.